SegMint-Inc/segmint-safes/SPECIFICATION.md

 ### Owner Manager

-The `OwnerManager.sol` contract is responsible for managing the users associated with a vault and forks [Gnosis Safe's Owner Mangager](https://github.com/safe-global/safe-contracts/blob/main/contracts/base/OwnerManager.sol) but uses custom errors instead for consistency within the codebase.
+The `OwnerManager.sol` contract is responsible for managing the users associated with a vault and forks [Gnosis Safe's Owner Mangager](https://github.com/safe-global/safe-contracts/blob/main/contracts/base/OwnerManager.sol) but uses custom errors instead require statements for consistency within the surrounding codebase.

 All exposed non-view functions within this contract should only be callable through a Safe transaction, meaning that a proposal must pass before these functions can be called.
-Safe owners are able to add, remove, and swap owners, but also propose a change to the current quorum value that is required to achieve execution.
+Safe owners are able to add, remove, and swap owners, but also propose a change to the current quorum value that is required to achieve transaction execution.

 ## Utils